agiraudet/boidsServ/README.md

 * Create different type of boids with differents ruleset
 * Allow Flocks to see each other (and thus interract)
 * Create a proper control system (might be either via a GUI or a command prompt)
+* Implement an easy way of changing differents flocks rulesets